giovannipcarvalho/aoc-2025/README.md

 Day 7:
 * 7.1.
 Simple walk through the grid.
 * 7.2.
 I got stuck for a while and was too lazy to do anything elaborate, so I just cheesed a `@cache`d recursive solution.

+Day 8:
+* 8.1.
+Starting with graphs made it too much complex.
+Checking and merging sets was simpler and nicer.
+* 8.2.
+Too easy in comparison to part 1, or maybe I got lucky with my original solution being very easy to adapt for the second part.